-I’ve spent quite a bit of time helping customers and clients create 360 reviews, and over the years I’ve been amazed at the lack of helpful guides or comprehensive information on this commonly requested review type.
+I spend a lot of time helping customers and clients create 360 reviews, and over the years I’ve been amazed at the lack of helpful guides or comprehensive information on this type of review.

-To try and remedy that problem, I’ve compiled my own experience with 360 reviews and combined it with the collective experience of our staff and some of our customers here at SurveyGizmo.
+To remedy that problem, I’m sharing my own firsthand experience with 360 reviews and combining it with the collective experience of our staff and customers here at SurveyGizmo.

-My hope is that using this article as a guide you’ll be able to create and administer a 360 review with confidence!
+My hope is that using this article as a guide will help set you on the path to create and administer 360 reviews with confidence!